Maksym Andriushchenko

 Feb 7, 2024 Our new paper Long Is More for Alignment: A Simple but Tough-to-Beat Baseline for Instruction Fine-Tuning is available online (see a Twitter/X thread for a summary).
 We need simple methods to better understand alignment.

-Jan 16, 2024 Layer-wise Linear Mode Connectivity got accepted to ICLR 2024.
-See (some of) you in Vienna!
+Jan 16, 2024 Layer-wise Linear Mode Connectivity got accepted to ICLR 2024!

 Jan 5, 2024 A talk at the Deep Learning: Classics and Trends (organized by ML Collective) about our recent work Why Do We Need Weight Decay in Modern Deep Learning? (slides)